 What I’d like to do is create a license which does make that the case.
 With a CC+ license, you can release your work under one of the Creative Commons licenses and then add on another license which grants rights not covered by the CC terms.
 I would like to create a Folk Libre add-on license which you could combine with one of the CC non-commercial licenses to allow people to perform your music live in a commercial context (allowing buskers to play your songs and people to sing them at open mics or jam sessions hosted by businesses), while retaining your right to grant mechanical licenses for others to record your work.

-Maybe there could be levels, like it’s ok to perform for an audience of under 1,000, to allow for busking and performance at small venues, but additional licensing is required for larger venues and festivals.
+Maybe there could be levels, like it’s ok to perform for an audience of under 1,000, to allow for busking and performance at mid-size venues, but additional licensing is required for larger venues and festivals.
 I don’t know how this would work for artists who are members of a PRO like BMI or ASCAP, either.
 Can you dual-license your music if you’re a member of one of those?

 |↑1||Indigenous folk traditions which involve group rather than personal ownership of stories, songs, and designs have been in this position for much longer, since copyright law has never included provisions for that sort of thing.|